 You can use Populi to accept online payments for tuition, fees, bookstore purchases, applications, and donations.
-Online payment options include credit cards, debit cards, and electronic checks.
+Online payment options include credit cards, debit cards, electronic checks (ACH), and external checkouts.

 The setup story